One Word

-"One Word" is a song by British singer Kelly Osbourne, released as the first and only single from her second studio album, Sleeping in the Nothing (2005), in May 2005.
-Unlike the pop-punk sound Osbourne sported in the past, "One Word" is a synthpop song that showed Osbourne embracing dance music.
+"One Word" is a song by the English singer Kelly Osbourne, released as the first and only single from her second studio album, Sleeping in the Nothing (2005), in May 2005.
+Unlike the pop-punk sound Osbourne sported in the past, "One Word" is a synth-pop song that showed Osbourne embracing dance music.
+Charting in ten countries, the single debuted and peaked at number nine on the UK Singles Chart, and at number one on the UK Independent Singles Chart.
 To date it is Osbourne's last single release.

 Critical reception

 "One Word" received positive reviews from music critics, even some of Osbourne's harshest critics.
-On the track, Billboard said "she glides through the space-age number like she's the princess of the new wave dancefloor."
+On the track, Billboard said "she glides through the space-age number like she's the princess of the new wave dancefloor".
 Similarly, Malinda Lo said the track "eases you in with a spacey, synthesized intro" and "makes use of computer assistance in the best possible way".
-Brian Hiatt with Rolling Stone remarked, "Turns out her affectless vocals are better suited to...Eurythmics-biting synth-pop."
-While the single was not successful on the US Billboard Hot 100, it was highly successful on the US dance charts where it reached number 1 on three US dance charts.
+Brian Hiatt with Rolling Stone remarked, "Turns out her affectless vocals are better suited to...Eurythmics-biting synth-pop".
+While the single was not successful on the US Billboard Hot 100, it was highly successful on the US dance charts where it reached number one on three US dance charts.
 It was consistently played at nightclubs across the nation, due to a remix by acclaimed DJ Chris Cox.

-Slant ranked it as the fourth best single of 2005.
+Slant Magazine ranked it as the fourth best single of 2005.

 Chart performance

-On 15 May 2005, "One Word" debuted and peaked at number 9 on the UK Singles Chart becoming Osbourne's third top 10 hit in the United Kingdom.
+On 15 May 2005, "One Word" debuted and peaked at number nine on the UK Singles Chart becoming Osbourne's third top 10 hit in the United Kingdom.
 A week later, it dropped to number 16 and the week after, it fell to number 21.
 Then on 11 June it fell nine places to number 30 and then eleven places to number 41.
-The following week, it dropped to number 62 and the song made its last appearance on the chart on 2 July at number 98, lasting 7 weeks on the chart.
+The following week, it dropped to number 62 and the song made its last appearance on the chart on 2 July at number 98, lasting seven weeks on the chart.
+Additionally, "One Word" debuted at number one on the UK Independent Singles Chart, and went on to appear for ten weeks on that chart.
+The single placed at number 157 on the year-end charts.

 In the United States, "One Word" failed to chart on the US Billboard Hot 100 but peaked at number 21 on Bubbling Under Hot 100 chart, a continuation of the Billboard Hot 100.

+In total, the single charted in ten countries.